jonathanmorris180/salesforce.nvim/README.md

 ## 🎭 Debugging

-When debugging is enabled via `:SalesforceToggleDebug`, the log file is written to
+When debugging is enabled via `:SalesforceToggleLogFileDebug`, the log file is written to

 ```lua
 vim.fn.stdpath("cache") .. "/salesforce.log"